melchoir55/Isaac_Martin-SDK/design.md

 Priority is always given to user experience.

-* We want intellij to be as effective as possible.
+* We want intellisense to be as effective as possible.
+This means hardcoding a lot.
 * We want the user to only have to instantiate objects intuitively.
 That is, objects they are working with.
 * We want the user to have to perform as little configuration and passing of objects as possible.